Minsk in 2 Days

 Holy Spirit Cathedral

-We pass some interesting buildings, all very similar in style before entering the grounds of the National Opera and Ballet Theatre of Belarus, aka the Bolshoi Theatre.
+We pass some interesting buildings, all very similar in style before entering the grounds of the grand National Opera and Ballet Theatre of Belarus, aka the Bolshoi Theatre.
+This grand concert venue is in a park with fountains and statues.

 Bolshoi Theatre